 "I visited Abul-Hassan one year before he was conveyed to Iraq, and his son was with him.
 He called upon me to be attentive, and I responded.
 Then he said, 'There will be a movement this year..., but do not let it bother you.'
-Then he lowered his head contemplating, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, allah leads the oppressors astray and does whatever He pleases.'
+Then he lowered his head contemplating, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, picking the ground, then he raised his head and recited the verse, and does whatever He pleases.'
 (Qur'an, 14:27).
 I said, 'And what is that, may my life be sacrificed for yours?'
-He said, 'Anyone who denies the right of this son of mine and refuses to recognize his Imāmate after me will be equal to one who denied the right of Ali ibn Abū Tālib and did not recognize his Imāmate after Muhammed and that he was implying that his death was near, and that he was appointing his son as his successor."
+He said, 'Anyone who denies the right of this son of mine and refuses to recognize his Imāmate after me will be equal to one who denied the right of Ali ibn Abū Tālib and did not recognize his Imāmate after Muhammed is.'
+So I understood that he was implying that his death was near, and that he was appointing his son as his successor."1